vvscode/docs/docs/video/video-for-android/video-android-miscellaneous.md

 ## Push Notifications sent via your application server

-In general we strongly recommend using *“managed push notifications”*, that is, when push notifications are sent directly from the Sinch cloud, which is described in the section [Push notifications](doc:video-android-push-notifications).
+In general we strongly recommend using _“managed push notifications”_, that is, when push notifications are sent directly from the Sinch cloud, which is described in the section [Push notifications](doc:video-android-push-notifications).
 The following section on the describes integrating support for push notifications but given that your application server maintain the connection with Google Cloud Messaging.

 An application is considered offline in the following scenarios:

 > - When the application is not running
 > - When background mode has been disabled for the Sinch client, and the application is not in the foreground

-For these two scenarios, push notifications must be implemented in the application to be able to receive incoming calls and instant messages.
+For these two scenarios, push notifications must be implemented in the application to be able to receive incoming calls.
 The following sections cover how to support receiving calls and messages via push notifications.

 The Sinch client relies on a push service to launch the application if it is not currently listening for incoming calls or messages due to the application being offline.
 Which push service to use is up to the developer, but for Android applications, the typical choice is to use Google Cloud Messaging (GCM).
 The examples that follow assume that Google Cloud Messaging is used to deliver push messages.